Rui-San/LAPR2_2023_2024/docs/sprintC/global-artifacts/user_manual.md

 ![Initial Menu](user_manual_resources/login.png)

 The application allows the authentication of different types of users, each with different roles.
-For example, the "Admin" role has access to almost all the application's content, while the roles "Human Resources Manager," "Green Space Manager," "Vehicle and Fleet Manager," and "Collaborator" each have different menus according to their system permissions.
+For example, the " Admin" role has access to almost all the application's content, while the roles "Human Resources Manager," "Green Space Manager," "Vehicle and Fleet Manager," and "Collaborator" each have different menus according to their system permissions.

 Admin role menu: